 Chant Mantra, soak cotton wicks in ghee (purified butter), light Deepak, Dhup, and camphor with the flame, (Aarti lamp or Aarthi lamp), and circulate around the deities.

 Sing Aarti or devotional songs praising Lord Ganesha and Goddess Lakshmi to please the deities.
 Finally, Then offer Jal around the Aarti lamp (Diya)

 Now it is time to place Diya or candles both in different parts of the house and outside the house, as well.

 Sprinkle the holy Jal of the vessel in the whole house for blessings.
 Now have Prasad and enjoy sweets, fireworks, and crackers with your family members.

-Diwali one of the happiest festival is known as a major shopping period for those who celebrate Diwali in India, Nepal and abroad.
+Diwali is one of the happiest festivals which is a major shopping period for those who celebrate Diwali in India, Nepal, and abroad, as well.